coursera-dl/edx-dl/README.md

 `Downloaded`, inside your current directory, but you can also choose another destination with the `-o` argument.

-On \*nix platforms, the use of a `~/.netrc` file is a good alternative to specifying both your username (i.e., your email address) and password every time on the command line.
-To use it, simply add a line like the one below to a file named `.netrc` in your home directory with contents like:

-    machine coursera-dl login <user> password <pass>

-Then, simply invoke your command using the `-n`, like:

-    edx-dl -n --list-courses

 To see all available options and a brief description of what they do, simply
 execute: